 Funding will be provided only to projects that measure and report to DCBF their performance against stated goals with respect to legal services to be delivered, outreach and training, pro bono development, and any other activities to be funded under the requested grant.

-1. Addresses underserved areas in the District, OR addresses housing-related matters, OR supports a shared legal services interpreter bank (for this grant application due on August 24, 2018, the Foundation will only fund proposals for underserved areas and shared legal services interpreter bank).
+1. Addresses underserved areas in the District, OR addresses housing-related matters, OR supports a shared legal services interpreter bank (for this grant application due on August 23, 2019, proposals will be funded only for underserved areas, housing, and shared legal services interpreter bank).